 Where a Resident Holder disposes of a Note (other than to Royal Bank on the maturity date or earlier repayment in full), the Tax Act requires the amount of interest accrued on the Note that is unpaid at that time to be included in computing the income of the Resident Holder for the taxation year in which the disposition occurs and excludes such amount from the proceeds of disposition, except to the extent such amount has otherwise been included in computing the income of the Resident Holder for that year or a preceding year.
 On an assignment or other transfer of a Note by a Resident Holder (other than to Royal Bank on the Maturity Date), a formula amount will be deemed to have accrued on the Note up to the time of the transfer, so that such amount will be required to be included in the income of the Resident Holder for the taxation year of the Resident Holder in which the transfer occurs.
-Such formula amount equals the excess, if any, of the price for which it is so transferred over its outstanding principal amount at the time of the transfer.
+Such formula amount equals the excess, if any, of the price for which it is so transferred (converted, where applicable, into Canadian dollars using the exchange rate prevailing at the time of the transfer) over its U.S. dollar outstanding principal amount at the time of the transfer converted into Canadian dollars using the exchange rate prevailing at that time.

-The Resident Holder should realize a capital loss to the extent that the proceeds of disposition, net of amounts included in income as interest (including any formula amount as described above) and any reasonable costs of disposition, are less than the Resident Holder's adjusted cost base of the Notes.
-As described above, any gain realized from the disposition of Notes will be included in income and will not give rise to a capital gain.
+The Resident Holder should realize a capital loss (or a capital gain) to the extent that the proceeds of disposition, net of amounts included in income as interest (including any formula amount as described above) and any reasonable costs of disposition, are less than (or exceed) the Resident Holder's adjusted cost base of the Notes.
 Resident Holders who dispose of Notes prior to the Maturity Date thereof (or earlier repayment in full by Royal Bank), should consult their own tax advisors with respect to their particular circumstances.

-Treatment of Capital Losses
+Treatment of Capital Gains and Losses